3 min|Dr. Alex Chan

 Stress & the Cancer ConundrumWellness

-Today Dr Alex Chan contributes to our blog with a post about the role of stress in the development of cancer.
-Dr Chan completed a two year residency at Integrative before joining the clinic in full time private practice and as the Residency Program Coordinator.
-Dr Chan has a special interest in integrative cancer care and has devoted herself to additional training in the field of oncology.
+Today Dr. Alex Chan contributes to our blog with a post about the role of stress in the development of cancer.
+Dr. Alex Chan completed a two year residency at Integrative before joining the clinic in full time private practice and as the Residency Program Coordinator.
+Dr. Alex Chan has a special interest in integrative cancer care and has devoted herself to additional training in the field of oncology.
 She applies this extensive knowledge to treating patients within our Cancer Program.

 Cancer is a disease effecting every single system, organ, cell pathway, and gene in the body.
 Luckily the stress response can be modulated through activities like meditation, breathing and exercise.
 Both during prevention, and active cancer therapy, restoring autonomic balance should be an integral part of our lifestyle.